-In the High School, the Support Team consists of the Student Support Specialist, the High School Student Support Coordinator, the High School Pedagogical Coordinator, and full-time faculty.
+In the High School, the Support Team consists of the Student Support Coordinator, the High School Pedagogical Coordinator, and full-time faculty.
 The input of part-time faculty is sought for students they teach.
 The High School offers the following services:

-- Subject support throughout the week - Study Hall and student planner monitoring after school Monday Thursday - Needed accommodations as outlined in a 504 plan which is agreed to by parents, student and faculty/staff
+- Subject support throughout the week - Study Hall and student planner monitoring after school Monday Thursday - Needed accommodations as outlined in a 504 plan which is agreed to by parents, student and faculty/staff.

-The High School Pedagogical Coordinator and Student Support Specialist work together to facilitate meetings with parents and develop plans/accommodations for students who need support.
+The High School Pedagogical Coordinator and Student Support Coordinator work together to facilitate meetings with parents and develop plans/accommodations for students who need support.
 The Pedagogical Coordinator attends Non-Public-School Service Plan meetings, and helps students apply for accommodations on National Standardized Tests.